desh0cc/psychopass/README.md

   - Merge different accounts into one for easy profile management

 ### Memory Search
-Search your messages with **both vector and linear search engines**
+Search your messages with **both vector and linear search engines**.

 ---

 ## Contribute

 If you know how to make this application more useful, consider making a [Feature Request](https://github.com/desh0cc/psychopass/issues/new?template=feature_request.md).
-I’ll try to implement the idea if it’s interesting :p
+</br> I’ll try to implement the idea if it’s interesting :p

+---

 ## License

 This project is licensed under the terms of the [*GPLv3*](LICENSE).